computer-lab/meredith-monk-collectiveaccess/README.md

    www-data group.
 I also had to remove the comments from the ends of the config file lines provided in this example.

 ## Exporting Config / SQL

+## Debug

+If an error is showing up, can ssh into the vm and remove/recreate the docker container: